-Some of this will be shared in Conference wide Town Hall on Tuesday, November 19 at 7pm hosted on-line through Zoom.
+Some of this was shared in a Conference wide Town Hall on November 19, 2019.

 Desiring to be transparent, we are inviting interested individuals and congregations to join in focus groups to assist us in this work.
 Based on what we learn from congregations, working with the Conference Delegation, the Open Spirit Task Force will develop educational material that may be used in our communities of faith.

 The second phase will begin with a joint Open Spirit Task Force and Conference Delegation joint retreat in January facilitated by a Conference Elder where we will begin to work on options to be presented either at a special called session of Conference or at our Annual Conference meeting in June.

 The charge and purpose of the work of the Open Spirit Task Force is not to decide whether New England Annual Conference will remain Methodist.
 Our job is to offer options to the whole body of the Annual Conference on which we will pray, reflect and ultimately vote.
 The Open Spirit Task Force will propose; the Annual Conference will vote.

 In all this, we are attending to our charge as faithfully as we can remembering the diversity of perspectives, contexts and beliefs.
 Even in this, the Holy Spirit binds us together in love.